How I 3x'd Conversion Rates for a $XX Million AI Devtool Startup in One Week

 - Hovering on a dropdown button

-- Clicking on your Operating System (Windows, Mac, Linux) to get to the docs page
+- Clicking on their Operating System (Windows, Mac, Linux) to get to the docs page

 - Scrolling down on the docs page

-- Figuring out which of the several download links you should click on
+- Figuring out which of the several download links one should click on

 - Clicking the download link

-This is what I call bad friction - unnecessary effort that makes it harder for your ideal user to do what you want them to do.
+This is what I call bad friction - unnecessary effort that makes it harder for our ideal user to do what we want them to do.
 Every extra click is a chance for someone to bounce.

 We replaced that with:

-- Clicking on your Operating System (Windows, Mac, Linux) which starts the download
+- Clicking on the Operating System (Windows, Mac, Linux) which starts the download

 That's one click download instead of 4 extra steps.
-Simple fix, massive impact.
+Simple fix, big impact.

 The second highest impact change was in the hero section.
 Yes, I did rework the rest of the landing page as well - but the hero section is where I put in 80% of my effort.